Areostationary orbit

 An areostationary orbit, areosynchronous equatorial orbit (AEO), or Mars geostationary orbit is a circular areosynchronous orbit (ASO) approximately 17032 km in altitude above the Mars equator and following the direction of Mars's rotation.

 An object in such an orbit has an orbital period equal to Mars's rotational period, and so to ground observers it appears motionless in a fixed position in the sky.
-It is the Martian analog of a Geostationary orbit (GEO).
+It is the Martian analog of a geostationary orbit (GEO), with a distance from its planet's surface approximately half that of GEO.
 The prefix areo- derives from Ares, the ancient Greek god of war and counterpart to the Roman god Mars, with whom the planet was identified.

 Although it would allow for uninterrupted communication and observation of the Martian surface, no artificial satellites have been placed in this orbit due to the technical complexity of achieving and maintaining one.

 Characteristics

 The radius of an areostationary orbit can be calculated using Kepler's Third Law.